Madhur Jaffrey: Other films and television

 Jaffrey has appeared in Six Degrees of Separation (1993), Vanya on 42nd Street (1994), Flawless (1999) and Prime (2005).
 She starred in and produced ABCD (1999).
 She played a role in the horror short film Grasp in 2002, written and directed by Brendan Donovan.
 In the 2009 Psych episode "Bollywood Homicide," Jaffrey played an Indian grandmother whose food is too spicy for the main characters to handle.
 In 1985, she was in the Hindi film Saagar where she played the role of Kamladevi, Rishi Kapoor's grandmother.

-In 1992–94, she appeared with Billie Whitelaw in the British television series Firm Friends.
+Between 1992–94, she appeared with Billie Whitelaw in the British television series Firm Friends.
 In 1999, she appeared with daughter Sakina Jaffrey in the film Chutney Popcorn.
 In Cosmopolitan (2003), a film broadcast on PBS, she played a traditional Hindu wife who suddenly leaves her husband.
 She starred alongside Deborah Kerr in the 1985 movie The Assam Garden.
 In 2009, she appeared with Aasif Mandvi in Today's Special, adapted from Mandvi's play about a celebrated sous chef who is forced to run his father's tandoori restaurant in Queens.
 In 2012, she played a doctor in A Late Quartet who diagnoses Christopher Walken's character with Parkinson's disease.

 Theatre and other discography

 In 1962, she appeared in A Tenth of an Inch Makes the Difference by Rolf Forsberg.
 In 1969, she appeared in The Guide, based on the novel by R. K. Narayan, and in 1970, she appeared in Conduct Unbecoming, written by Barry England.

 In 1993, she appeared in Two Rooms by Lee Blessing.
 In 1999, she appeared in Last Dance at Dum Dum by Ayub Khan-Din.
-In 2004, Jaffrey appeared in Bombay Dreams on Broadway, where she played the main character's grandmother (Shanti).
-In 2005, she appeared in India Awakening by Anne Marie Cummings.
+In 2004, Jaffrey appeared in Bombay Dreams on Broadway, where she played the main character's grandmother, Shanti.

 In April 2019, Jaffrey starred in Nani, a rap music video by Zohran Mamdani, then a hip-hop MC under the stage name Mr. Cardamom (after the spice cardamom).